avatar

 Job Market Paper

-This paper introduces a novel empirical framework to assess the impact of market consolidation on labor markets, addressing growing concerns about labor market power.
-I develop a two-sided matching model that captures key features of labor market dynamics, including non-monetary preferences and worker-firm compatibility.
+This paper introduces a novel empirical framework to assess the impact of ownership consolidation on labor markets, addressing growing concerns about labor market power.
+I develop a two-sided matching model tailored to the creative labor force, a segment characterized by strong worker-firm compatibility.
 Applying this model to a major merger in the U.S. publishing industry, I leverage rich text data to analyze its effects on the author labor market.
-My structural estimation and counterfactual simulations reveal a trade-off between efficiency gains and redistributive effects.
-While the merger increased overall social welfare by improving matches for the merged company, it led to significant value shifts from other publishers and authors to the merged entity, with established authors experiencing the greatest losses.
-Notably, the merger's anticompetitive effects primarily arose in the labor market rather than affecting consumer welfare.
+Counterfactual merger simulations reveal a trade-off between efficiency gains, creative misalignment, and redistributive effects.
+While the merger alleviated capacity constraints, post-merger integration resulted in significant creative misalignment between authors and publishers.
+The merger also triggered substantial value transfers from competing publishers and authors to the merged entity, with established authors bearing the heaviest losses.
+Notably, the merger's anticompetitive effects manifested primarily in labor markets rather than consumer markets.
 This research extends merger evaluation beyond consumer impact, providing a framework for analyzing the broader consequences of mergers on labor markets characterized by worker-firm complementarities.

 2. The Impact of Privacy Protection on Online Advertising Markets